mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 fly apps create --name "${APP_NAME}"
 ```

-### Create Fly configuration file
+### Create Fly.io configuration file

-Next, create a Fly configuration file for your deployment.
+Next, create a Fly.io configuration file for your deployment.

 I prefer to know exactly what version I'm running, so I'm setting `SYNCTHING_VERSION` to the explicit `1.23.4` version image.
-If you want your Fly server to run the latest stable version on every new server deployment, set the version to `latest`.
+If you want your Fly.io server to run the latest stable version on every new server deployment, set the version to `latest`.
 If you're feeling wild, you can choose `edge` or `nightly` for an unstable release with bleeding edge features.

-For `REGION`, choose [a Fly region](https://fly.io/docs/reference/regions/) near you.
+For `REGION`, choose [a Fly.io region](https://fly.io/docs/reference/regions/) near you.

 ```bash
 VOLUME_NAME="syncthing_data"